Lab 6 : Timer Interrupt and C Code

 pop {r5, pc} @ pop out the saved value from the stack

-8. Next, place a function prototype at the top of your code and a function call after your inline assembly code but before the while loop into your main function.
+8. Next, place a function prototype at the top of your code in your .c file and a function call after your inline assembly code you wrote easier but before the while loop into your main function.

 Add this on top: